melthaw/spring-file-storage-service/README.md

 * Gradle as build tool
 * Show the API usage in Spring Application

-## Start fastdfs server
+## Start WebDav server

-We will quick start a WebDAV file server by docker-compose , please make sure docker & docker-compose are prepare on your local machine.
+> please make sure docker & docker-compose are ready on your local machine.

+We will quick start a WebDAV file server by docker-compose.

 Here is the `docker-compose.yml`